JAGANBALUSAMY/CODEARC/manual.md

 \*Page views is collected from users who visit the homepage only so other pages (e.g. session page with room ID) are neither tracked nor exposed.

-CodeX uses [Sentry](https://sentry.io) for error tracking to help identify and fix issues quickly.
+CODEARC uses [Sentry](https://sentry.io) for error tracking to help identify and fix issues quickly.
 No personal data is collected or stored.
 The [Sentry's Session Replay](https://docs.sentry.io/product/explore/session-replay/) feature is enabled for faster debugging, and **all user inputs are masked** to prevent data exposure.
 Learn more about [how Session Replay captures data while protecting user privacy](https://docs.sentry.io/security-legal-pii/scrubbing/protecting-user-privacy/).

 ### GitHub Access Permissions

-CodeX uses GitHub OAuth to authenticate users and access repositories.
-When you connect your GitHub account, CodeX requests only one permission scope:
+CODEARC uses GitHub OAuth to authenticate users and access repositories.
+When you connect your GitHub account, CODEARC requests only one permission scope:

 - `repo` - Grants full access to public and private repositories including read and write access to code, commit statuses, repository invitations, collaborators, deployment statuses, and repository webhooks. **Note**: In addition to repository related resources, the `repo` scope also grants access to manage organization-owned resources including projects, invitations, team memberships and webhooks.
 This scope also grants the ability to manage projects owned by users. (from [GitHub's Scopes for OAuth apps](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps))

-CodeX does not store your GitHub access token.
+CODEARC does not store your GitHub access token.
 The token is stored securely in your browser's Cookies and is used only for making API requests to GitHub on your behalf.

 To prevent unauthorized access to your GitHub account, the stored GitHub access token will expire after 7 days and you will need to reconnect your GitHub account to continue using the GitHub features.

-You can revoke access at any time by disconnecting your GitHub account from CodeX by going to `Settings > Github Connection` and clicking `Disconnect`.
+You can revoke access at any time by disconnecting your GitHub account from CODEARC by going to `Settings > Github Connection` and clicking `Disconnect`.

 Learn more about [GitHub's Scopes for OAuth apps](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps).